 SITUATION 1: Team A attacks a ball that lands near Team B's sideline.
 The line judge signals out.
 The Team A coach challenges the call, saying the ball landed in.
 The video review shows the ball landed out of bounds, but it also clearly shows that a Team B player touched the ball before it went out.
 The second referee signals touch and indicates that Team A should be awarded the point.
 RULING: The referee's decision is correct.
-When a challenge is made regarding an in/out or a touch decision, which implies that the ball landed out of bounds, the second referee can ultimately rule on video evidence of in, out or touch.
+When a challenge is made regarding an in/out/touch or net fault decision, the second referee can ultimately rule on video evidence of in, out, touch or net fault.

 SITUATION 2: Team A attacks a ball that lands near Team B's sideline.
-The first referee and line judge signal a touch by Team B (inferring that the ball landed out of bounds).
-The Team B coach challenges, stating that there was no touch.
+The first referee and line judge signal a touch by Team B. The Team B coach challenges, stating that there was no touch.
 The video review shows there was NO touch by Team B, but the ball landed in.
-The referees reverse the original decision and award Team A the point.
+The referees reverse the original "touch" decision, but award Team A the point because the ball was in.
 RULING: The referee's decision is correct.
-When a challenge is made regarding an in/out or a touch decision, which implies that the ball landed out of bounds, the second referee can ultimately rule on video evidence of in, out or touch.
+When a challenge is made regarding an in/out/touch or net fault decision, the second referee can ultimately rule on video evidence of in, out, touch or net fault.

 SITUATION 3: A Team A attacker tips the ball.
 A Team B player attempts to make a pancake save, but the ball is called down by the officials.
 The Team B coach challenges the call, saying that the pancake was successful.
 The video review shows that the pancake was successful and the ball did not contact the floor, but also clearly shows a Team B player committed a net fault on the play at about the same time as the pancake attempt.
-The second referee indicates a net fault and awards the ball to Team A. RULING: The referee's decision is incorrect.
-The coach challenged whether the ball touched the floor, not whether there was a net fault, so only the pancake can be considered.
-The correct call would be replay, since play was stopped with the referee's whistle, and should not have been.
+The second referee indicates a net fault and awards the ball to Team A. RULING: The referee's decision is correct.
+When a challenge is made regarding an in/out/touch or net fault decision, the second referee can ultimately rule on video evidence of in, out, touch or net fault.
 SITUATION 4: During a play at the net, a Team A player is whistled for a net fault.
 The Team A coach challenges, saying "we weren't in the net".
 Video review shows that no Team A player contacted the net, but a Team B player did.
 The second referee indicates a net fault on Team B and indicates that Team A wins the point.
 RULING: The referee's decision is correct.
 The challenge was whether there was a net fault.
 The referees should rule on the first net fault seen in the reviewed play.